 (Young executive saying to his colleague after the elevator falls in the movie Speed)

-We had scheduled our long overdue departmental lunch and frankly speaking we were hungry excited about it.
+We had scheduled our long overdue departmental lunch and frankly speaking we were excited about it.

 Jokes aside, we managed to reach the ground floor without much event.
 We gathered at the entrance – one car cannot accommodate the entire department – there were more than 18 of us, so a decision was made to “ferry” the hungry troops in 3 separate cars.

-Whilst waiting for the remaining of the staff to reach the ground floor, it was decided that the first 2 cars to departure first – the designated drivers and passengers were all ready to go.
+Whilst waiting for the remaining staff to reach the ground floor, it was decided that the first 2 cars to depart first – the designated drivers and passengers were all ready to go.

 Can the parking elevator take the pressure?

-We walked in the elevator, waiting for the “overload” warning sound to go off.
+We walked into the elevator, waiting for the “overload” warning sound to go off.
 Nothing happened.
-Rosli was the last to enter and still no overload sound.
+Mr. Romeo was the last to enter and still no overload sound.
 Good, despite being big in size, we were within the safe weight limits.

-Within “seconds” the parking elevator was full with my hungry colleagues and Rosli being the closest to the elevator buttons, pressed the “close” button.
+Within “seconds” the parking elevator was full of my hungry colleagues and Mr. Romeo being the closest to the elevator buttons, pressed the “close” button.
 We had managed to squeeze most of us inside.
-It was less than 2 seconds after the button was closed, we heard a loud noise – as if something had hit the metal casing of the elevator.
+It was less than 2 seconds after the button was closed, and we heard a loud noise – as if something had hit the metal casing of the elevator.